Sources of Lead Waste in Dental Offices

 Cathode Ray Tubes

 Cathode ray tubes (CRTs) are the video units found in televisions and computer monitors.
 CRTs can contain five to eight pounds of lead.
 CRTs generated from businesses fall within the state’s Universal Waste Rule.
 Therefore, CRTs are considered a universal waste and will need to be recycled, donated, or sent to a hazardous waste disposal facility.
-Visit the DES web site for more information on computer and electronic recycling.

 For More Information